grange85/ahfow-www/collections/_posts/2007/2007-02-14-damon-naomi-valentines-day-show.markdown

 - damon & naomi
 tags: []
 ---

-<p>Damon & Naomi are playing a Valentines day show at The Tonic in NYC this evening.</p>
+Damon & Naomi are playing a Valentines day show at The Tonic in NYC this evening.